Brown Advisory Global Leaders Sustainable Fund

 The Global Leaders Sustainable Fund seeks to impose investment guidelines on the following business activities in a manner designed to ensure that a company will not be included if it has:

+We continually enhance and improve this process year over year by capturing new forms of data.
 Brown Advisory has also established a Sustainable Investing Advisory Board.
 This board was established to help us focus on our business strategy as we build out our sustainable investing capabilities beyond our ESG focused strategies.
 Among the strategic guidance that this board provides, they advise our investment teams as to how they might consider incorporating ESG factors into investment decisions in ways that have clear fundamental benefits.
 The board includes members from Brown Advisory, as well as external sustainable investing experts.
 Please see here for board members.
-SDR Labelling:Not eligible to use label Fund HoldingsVoting Record |
+SDR Labelling:Not eligible to use label (out of scope) Fund HoldingsVoting Record |